x-zheng16/x-zheng16.github.io/content/post/ssh_vm/index.md

 # Copy public key to VM
 ssh-copy-id seed@127.0.0.1 -p 8022

-# Now try again to login with no password required
+# Now try again to log in with no password required
 ssh seed@127.0.0.1 -p 8022
 ```